fillidevacc-spec/Dissable-iphone-features-project/README.md

 I am not sure if any of these work but if they do then cool.

-Note:For iOS to enforce these hardware and privacy restrictions, the receiving iPhone must be in Supervised Mode (configured via Apple Configurator or enrolled through an MDM server).
-Unsupervised personal devices will install the profile but ignore the restriction payloads.
+Note:For iOS to enforce all these hardware and privacy restrictions, the receiving iPhone must be in Supervised Mode (configured via Apple Configurator or enrolled through an MDM server).
+Unsupervised personal devices will install the profiles but ignore the restriction payloads.

 Note2: not ALL files remove iphone features instead they dissable the option to enable them in settings (so yes u can still be spied on) except if u have supervised mode on.